 The torque was maintained at 100 per cent and speed accelerated to 130KIAS for a brisk climb.
 The climb could have been accomplished using the G710 autopilot which could either maintain a desired rate of climb or an indicated airspeed.

 In and out of cloud during the climb, the anti-icing system was given a good workout.
 The visibility airborne, as on the ground, was excellent from the front seats.
 Roll control was reasonably light and very responsive thanks to the balancing and added power of the spoilers to aid roll rate.
 Roll reversals from 45° to 45° were accomplished in around three to five seconds.
 Initially it took some getting used to having the rudder trim on the yoke, but I soon appreciated the benefits.
 Every power change requires a change in the rudder, particularly with this amount of horsepower and torque and having the trim switch right under your thumb was a great help.

-Before long it was time to set up for the return to Ballarat via the pre-loaded RNAV Approach.
+Bringing her in Before long it was time to set up for the return to Ballarat via the pre-loaded RNAV Approach.
 When the route was activated in the nav system it was displayed on the MFD map display and LEGS display, with lateral and vertical navigation information appearing on the PFD.
 When established on the approach passing the IAF at BLTND, Rod selected the Jeppesen approach plate on the MFD, which replaced the topographical map.
 This showed our current position as a magenta aircraft symbol over the approach path down to the IF of BLTNI.

 As we progressed further down the approach, we slowed our approach back to the minimum but still ended up having to break it off and overshoot to join the crowded circuit.
 The overshoot on this occasion was quite benign considering we discontinued our approach well above the MDA of the approach.
 It was more of a case of levelling off at circuit height and looking for the traffic visually.